-Connect ads with segmented post-click experiences
+Connect ads with segmented post-click landing pages

 Homepages are not personalized for specific audiences; they are created to give users a browsing experience and help them discover what they are looking for.
-Meanwhile, a personalized post-click experience is a natural extension of the ad; each page element lets the user know they’ve come to the right place.
+Meanwhile, a personalized post-click landing page is a natural extension of the ad; each page element lets the user know they’ve come to the right place.

 Get an Instapage personalization demo and see how the platform enables you to segment your post-click landing pages like never before.